turingschool/career-development-curriculum-site/module_two/professional_storytelling_branding.md

 * Stories that focus more on character motives, themes, and turning points -- the moments that cause your listener to ask, *"What happened next?"* -- are compelling to a listener.

 ## Application: Telling Your Story through Branding
+Personal branding is all about telling a consistent story about yourself, building out the details of this story with each profile.
+As you start this new career, telling your story as a new member of the software industry in as many consistent ways as possible will help you stand out and embrace that identity even more.

+Why is this important?
+According to the online reputation management consultantcy, [BrandYourself](https://brandyourself.com/):

+* 82% of business decision makers said that presence in search results was an influential factor when vetting people online.
+* 42% of US adults looked someone up before deciding to do business with them.
+* 27% have searched for someone they met in a professional setting, such as a networking event.
+* 23% of US adults have looked up a coworker.

+### Tools to Create Your Personal Brand
+#### LinkedIn
+LinkedIn is specifically set up to utilize algorithms and context to help employers find potential candidates and vice versa.
+As we look at LinkedIn today, we'll talk about how you can passively use it for your job search -- how do people find you?
+How do they know who you are?
+It all has to do with how you tell your stories and the particular keywords that you're using.
+If you don't already have a LinkedIn profile, now is time to set one up [here](https://www.linkedin.com/).